Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Black hole to white hole quantum tunneling via coordinate transformation

 \subsection{Tunneling from black hole to white hole and negative entropy of white hole}

 Let us now consider the quantum tunneling from black hole to white hole.
 From Eqs. (\ref{transition1}) and (\ref{ImaginaryAction}) it follows that the probability of the tunneling is:

+This reproduces Eq.(\ref{tunneling}) and thus confirms the negative entropy of the white hole.
 The same result (\ref{transition3}) can be obtained using the direct transformation from the black hole to the white hole:

-Equation of the type $\exp{ \left(-\gamma M^2G\right)}$ for the probability of the black hole to white hole tunneling is expected on dimensional grounds, see e.g. Ref.\cite{Rovelli2018}.
-However, the parameter $\gamma=8\pi$ in Eq.(\ref{transition3}) leads to the negative entropy of the white hole in Eq.(\ref{fluctuation}).
-The white hole entropy is with minus sign the entropy of the black hole with the same mass, which supports the results of Sec. \ref{WHentropy}.
+In principle, the equation of the type $\exp{ \left(-\gamma M^2G\right)}$ for the probability of the black hole to white hole tunneling is expected on dimensional grounds, see e.g. Ref.\cite{Rovelli2018}.
+However, the value of the parameter $\gamma=8\pi$ in Eq.(\ref{transition3}) leads to the unexpected result -- the negative entropy of the white hole in Eq.(\ref{fluctuation}).
+The white hole entropy is with minus sign the entropy of the black hole with the same mass.

 The black hole states with negative entropy have been considered in Ref.\cite{Odintsov2002}, where it has been suggested that appearance of negative entropy may indicate a new type instability, see also Ref.\cite{Odintsov2020}.
 Such super-low entropy of white hole can be also seen as an example of a memory effect discussed in Ref.\cite{Rovelli2020}, i.e. the entropy of the white hole is negative, since this state remembers that it is formed from the black hole by the quantum tunneling.